Across Bavaria to the Alps, Up to the Glacier and Back to the Lake

 💡Tip: You should plan at least three hours for your visit to the summit world – so you have enough time to discover all the stations at your leisure.

 In summer, the area around the ICE ARENA transforms into a snowy wonderland high in the mountains.
-We laugh as we slide down the snow toboggan runs and enjoy the surreal contrast of relaxing on deckchairs at the “Snow-Beach” while surrounded by snow.
-At the small ice bar we treat ourselves to a drink, before some of us join a guided ranger tour offering fascinating insights into the delicate interplay of climate, plants, and animals at over 3,000 meters.
+We laugh as we slide down the snow toboggan runs and enjoy the surreal contrast of relaxing on deckchairs at the “Snow-Beach” relax on sun loungers while snow lies all around.

 From Glacier to Lake – Returning to Zell am See’s Market & Waterfront